m0h4x/my-resume/README.md

 with FOG project: https://fogproject.org/ and OCS Inventory: https://ocsinventory-ng.org/?lang=en

 🌱 After being to the GNU/Linux rabit hole for a few years i tought why not learn some scripting, oh boy.
 That proved to also be quite some rabit hole.
-So i boutght like a hundred programming books in a few years and not even half read half of them.
+So i boutght like a hundred programming books in a few years and only half read half of them.
 But i ended up at this JS/React/Frontend/FullStack Bootcamp for a year - https://goit.global/us/courses/fullstack/.
 So became somewhat familiar with this fascinating topic:
 React.js: The Documentary - https://youtu.be/8pDqJVdNa44

 💞️ As for my other endeavours.
 Some day after visiting revision demoparty: https://youtu.be/B3EyfSP1VSc